RockLib/RockLib.Messaging/docs/Kafka.md

   - Client group id string.
 All clients sharing the same group.id belong to the same group.
 - bootstrapServers
   - List of brokers as a CSV list of broker host or host:port.

+And the second has the following parameters:

+- name
+  - The name of the instance of KafkaReceiver.
+- topic
+  - The topic to subscribe to.
+A regex can be specified to subscribe to the set of all matching topics (which is updated as topics are added / removed from the cluster).
+A regex must be front anchored to be recognized as a regex. e.g. `^myregex`
+- consumer
+  - The Kafka IConsumer to use for receiving messages.

 ---